sameerallabandi/PhyTech/README.md

 1. NodeMCU ESP32
 2. DHT 11 - Temperature and Humidity sensor
 3. Capacitive Soil Moisture Sensor
-4. L293D Motor Driver
+4. Mosfet
-5. 9V Battery
+5. 3.7V Battery
-6. 9V Water pump
+6. 3.7V Water pump
+7. 3D Printed Plant Pot
+8. PVC Water Pipes

 #### 3. Android App:
 To display the data insights to the user and control the hardware, we will develop an android app.
 The app will display real-time data on the soil moisture level, temperature, humidity, trigger level and pump status.
 The app will also display graphs and charts to visualize the change in water usage over different seasons.
 The user can use this data to adjust the watering process for their plants or to monitor the health of their plants.